Thompson v. Oklahoma: Aftermath

 Thompson was later resentenced to life in prison with the possibility of parole.
-As of 2015, William Wayne Thompson and Tony Mann are still incarcerated.
+As of 2025, William Wayne Thompson and Tony Mann are still incarcerated.
 Thompson was granted parole in 2003, but that was later overturned by Oklahoma governor Brad Henry.
 His sister Vicki is currently campaigning to parole her brother.
+Thompson was granted parole by a vote of 4-1 in January 2025.
+Governor Kevin Stitt approved Thompson's parole recommendation in April 2025.